DJCordhose/insurance-ml/README.md

 ### Local install

-Installation via Docker is sufficient, buy local installation of a Python environment might be convenient.
+Installation via Docker is sufficient, but local installation of a [Python](https://www.python.org/downloads/) environment might be convenient.
 Local installation is sufficient if you don't want to run [Prometheus](https://prometheus.io) or [Grafana](http://grafana.com).

 We provide both `requirements.txt` and `environment.yml` to install packages.